Homaira Nakhat Dastgirzada: Biography

 Homaira Nakhat Dastgirzada was born at Masturat Hospital in Kabul.
-Her mother was from Herat, a traditionally popular city of Persian literature.
+Her mother was from Herat, historically one of the great centers of Persian literary and artistic production.
 Dastgirzada started writing poems aged twelve, which would later be published in magazines.
 She would eventually produce literary and artistic programs for Afghan National Radio and Television in 1983.
 She achieved a doctorate in Persian literature at the University of Sofia, Bulgaria.
-She played a key role in establishing literary program to students in universities and schools in Kabul, and was a well known public figure.
+She played a key role in establishing a literary program for students in universities and schools in Kabul, and was a well-known public figure.

 She married in 1982 and has two children, Hariwa and Hajir.
 After the hardline Taliban took power in Afghanistan in 1996, Dastgirzada secretly set up a women's poetry club in Kabul.
 She moved to the Netherlands in 1999, where she settled with her family in the city of Utrecht and co-founded the Association of Afghan Writers and Poets in Exile with other Dutch Afghan artists.

 Poetry style

-Her poems were written mostly in the form of lyric poetry, specifically Persian ghazal.
-Although they were deep about pain and sorrow, the main theme remained hope.
-They were about various topics including social issues, injustice, motherhood, nostalgia of Afghanistan, and new found discoveries in the Netherlands.
+Dastgirzada wrote in a wide range of poetic styles, including ghazal, rubāʿī, Mathnawi, She'r-e Nimaa'i, and she'r-i sapid (blank verse).
+Her early work drew on the classical traditions of Rumi and Hafez while also engaging with the Persian modernist form pioneered by Nima Yooshij.
+Literary critic Partaw Naderi noted that Dastgirzada's first collection, The Blue River of Freedom, already showed her moving between the traditions of Hafez and Rumi and the modernist forms of Persian poetry.
+Dastgirzada wrote about various topics including social issues, injustice, motherhood, nostalgia of Afghanistan, and new found discoveries in the Netherlands.
 A number of her works have been translated and published into Dutch.

 Many of her works also broke taboos and gave energy to Afghan women and poets.